 – 11 studies, with 12 conclusions, revealed no conflict of interest.
 83% of these conclusions (10 out of 12) found that sugary drinks do cause weight gain.

-As Berkeley Wellness summarizes, the results are “disconcerting, but not-so-surprising.”
+As Berkeley Wellness summarized, the results are “disconcerting, but not-so-surprising.”
 An essay discussing bias in biomedical research found a similar result, concluding that bias in scientific research is a pervasive problem.

 Regardless of how researchers try to be objective, and regardless of what researchers may claim in their articles, it’s very difficult to be happy if you are seeking truth.
 Here is the main finding of the research:

 Scientific truth is biased by who is paying for the work.